Zarr core specification (version 3.0)#

 Introduction#

 This specification defines a format for multidimensional array data.
 This type of data is common in scientific and numerical computing applications.
-Many domains are facing computational challenges as increasingly large volumes of data are being generated, for example, via high resolution microscopy, remote sensing imagery, genome sequencing or numerical simulation.
-The primary motivation for the development of Zarr has been to help address this challenge by enabling the storage of large multidimensional arrays in a way that is compatible with parallel and/or distributed computing applications.
+Many domains face computational challenges as increasingly large volumes of data are being generated, for example, via high resolution microscopy, remote sensing imagery, genome sequencing or numerical simulation.
+The primary motivation for the development of Zarr is to address this challenge by enabling the storage of large multidimensional arrays in a way that is compatible with parallel and/or distributed computing applications.

-This specification is intended to supersede the Zarr storage specification version 2 (Zarr v2).
-The Zarr v2 specification has been implemented in several programming languages and has been used successfully to store and analyse large scientific datasets from a variety of domains.
-However, as experience has been gained, it has become clear that there are several opportunities for modest but useful improvements to be made in the format, and for establishing a foundation that allows for greater interoperability, whilst also enabling a variety of more advanced and specialised features to be explored and developed.
+This specification supersedes the Zarr storage specification version 2 (Zarr v2).
+The Zarr v2 specification is implemented in several programming languages and is used to store and analyse large scientific datasets from a variety of domains.
+However, it has become clear that there are several opportunities for modest but useful improvements to be made in the format, and for establishing a foundation that allows for greater interoperability, whilst also enabling a variety of more advanced and specialised features to be explored and developed.

-This specification also draws heavily on the N5 API and file-system specification, which was developed in parallel to Zarr v2 and has many of the same design goals and features.
+This specification also draws heavily on the N5 API and file-system specification, which was developed in parallel to Zarr v2 with similar goals and features.
 This specification defines a core set of features at the intersection of both Zarr v2 and N5, and so aims to provide a common target that can be fully implemented across multiple programming environments and serve a wide range of applications.

 Extensibility#